A 500ml Mason jar of honey = 1 pound 8.5 oz / 24.5 oz / 695 grams. That’s 1.39 grams per millilitre of honey.

 In any case, I’ve never understood why honey is sold by weight instead of volume — by the size of the jar it’s sold in.
 But whatever the reason, I decided to see how heavy honey in a jar comes in at so that I can calculate a price for selling it by weight.
 That’s it.

 In any case, it seems to me that the main reason honey would be sold by weight instead of volume is that the weight measurements result in a larger number.
-250ml of honey doesn’t sound better at 359g.
+250ml of honey sounds better at 359g.
 A 500ml jar (one pint) is nearly 720g.
-Smoke and mirrors.
-It’s the foundation of capitalism.
-Honey is also sold as “natural” and “pure,” two terms that mean nothing.
-And so on.
+That’s if we go with the 1.437 grams per ML math.
+It makes sense now.